Amber is a totally different way to buy electricity.

 Network usage costs (Delivery Costs) - a set price per kWh we must pay to use the poles and wires, and pay the people who maintain them (they’re called your local “network” in energy industry lingo).

-Other costs - regulatory compliance costs, carbon offset costs, and a small hedging cost used to fund our quarterly bill guarantee.
+Other costs - regulatory compliance costs, carbon offset costs, and a small <1c/kWh hedge used to fund our fair pricing guarantee.

 All retailers pay for these costs, and then add their own profit margin on top of that!
 We simply pass through these wholesale prices at the cost of supplying this power to your home, with no retail markup.